chumaachike/hello-react-front-end/README.md

 ### Key Features <a name="key-features"></a>

-- Authentication.
-- Create a booking.
-- Get the bookings of the current user.
+- Render data to user
-- Get the data of the hotels.
+-  Get data from API

 <p align="right">(<a href="#readme-top">back to top</a>)</p>